Based on Henrik Lundqvist’s career statistics, one might think that the New York Rangers goaltender was a top pick in the NHL Draft.

 DiPietro helped lead the Islanders to the playoffs in 2006-07, and was New York’s representative at the 2008 All-Star Game.

-2. Brent Krahn – Selected in the 1st Round (9th Overall) by the Calgary Flames
+Selected before Lundqvist in the 1st Round (9th Overall) in the 2000 NHL Draft by the Calgary Flames

 The Flames selected Krahn after he posted a 33-6-0 record for the Calgary Hitmen in the WHL.
 However, Krahn’s statistics declined in his last three years of junior hockey.